georgexyz19/inkscapetutorial.org/content/posts/extension3_how_extensions_work.md

 Let's take a close look at the code between `try` and `except...` lines.
 From last chapter, we know that the `sys.argv` value is a list of arguments.
-The `args` value is a list start from the second item.
+The `args` value is a list starting from the second item.

 ```
 ['triangle.py', '--s_a=100', '--s_b=100',